akaliutau/tensorflow-grimoire/README.md

 # Transformers

+## Notes on embedding spaces

+Let's define the original notion/vector as the initial data representation, which might be raw pixels of an image, words in a vocabulary, or any other kind of structured data.

+Embedding Space is a lower-dimensional space where data points are mapped to, with the goal of having data points with similar meaning or relationships placed closer together in this space.
+This is often learned through training.

+The embedding space isn't just some arbitrary mapping; it's designed to highlight the features relevant to the task.
+These features are "expressive" because they capture the important nuances of the data.

+Embedding space (or embedding representation) can be viewed as the space of forms or expressive features, which the original notion/vector can be factored into.
+For example, in CNN the space of filters on each layer is effectively the representation space, and the original picture can be successfully represented as a set of weighted filters, instead of grid of pixel values.

+The example of CNNs provides an excellent illustration:

+Consider the original picture.
+A grid of pixel values is essentially a very high-dimensional, low-level representation.
+It lacks abstraction and semantic meaning.

+CNN filters are designed to detect specific patterns (edges, textures, shapes, etc.) in the input image.
+These filters are the "forms" or "expressive features" the statement is talking about.
+Each layer in a CNN effectively creates its own embedding space.
+The activations from each filter at a particular layer can be seen as a feature vector representing the image at that level of abstraction.

+The CNN learns weights for these filters through backpropagation.
+The activations of the filters, scaled by those weights, represent a higher-level and more "meaningful" representation of the image than the original pixels.
+Instead of grid of pixel values, the image is now successfully represented as weighted combination of filters which detects the underlying feature of the image.

+Why this is important

+* Dimensionality Reduction: Embeddings often have a much lower dimension than the original data, allowing us to handle large datasets more efficiently and avoid the "curse of dimensionality."
+* Semantic Meaning: Embedding spaces are designed to capture the semantic meaning of the data.
+  Similar items are grouped together, making it easier for models to learn and make inferences.
+* Feature Extraction: The process of learning an embedding essentially learns the relevant features for the given task.
+  This eliminates the need for manual feature engineering.
+* Transfer Learning: Pre-trained embeddings, learned on large datasets, can be used for new tasks, leveraging the knowledge about feature spaces that have already been acquired.
+* Generative Capabilities: By working with the embedding space, we can manipulate and generate new instances of the data.
+  For example, with image embeddings, one can interpolate between different image embeddings to generate similar images.

-Transformer as a Transformation Between Embedding Spaces:
+## Transformer as a Transformation Between Embedding Spaces:

 Transformer performs a transformation of embedding spaces using the following steps:

 1) Input Embedding:
     The encoder begins by mapping input tokens into an initial embedding space.
-Let's call this space E_input.
+Let's call this space _E_input_.
 2) Encoder Transformation:
     The encoder then applies a series of self-attention layers and feedforward networks.
 These layers are all essentially linear transformations (through the feedforward networks) combined with weighted aggregates via the attention.
-    This process transforms the input embeddings from E_input into a higher-level representation, let's call it _E_encoder_.
+    This process transforms the input embeddings from _E_input_ into a higher-level representation, let's call it _E_encoder_.
     _E_encoder_ is a representation of the input in the form of context-aware embeddings.
 3) Decoder Transformation:
     The decoder takes the E_encoder representation from the encoder and the target embeddings as inputs.
     The decoder then uses attention mechanisms, and feedforward networks to transform and translate this information to a new embedding space.
 Let's call this _E_output_.
 The E_output space represents the target sequence representation.
 4) Final Output Transformation:
-    Finally, a linear layer often projects this space E_output to the desired target space (e.g. probability scores for words in a vocabulary).
+    Finally, a linear layer often projects this space _E_output_ to the desired target space (e.g. probability scores for words in a vocabulary).

 Constraints: